jankampherbeek/EnigmaSuite/Enigma/documentation/User Manual Enigma Research - 0.1.md

 For the occupied midpoints you will also see the actual orb and a percentage for the exactness of the midpoint.
 The higher the percentage, the smaller the orb.

 Default a dial of 360 degrees is used.
-You can change the dial with the radio buttons to the left of the two tables.
+You can change the dial with the radio buttons to the right of the two tables.
 Currently, the dials for 360 degrees, 90 degrees and 45 degrees are supported.
 The orb for all dials is the same.

 After changing the selection of the dial, the content of the table with Occupied midpoints will automatically update.